grandparkla/beta/concerts.markdown

 <div style="padding-top: 1.45em;"></div>

 Young Angeleno artists voice their creativity and expressions through music.
-Also enjoy [¡LUNCHTIME!
+Also enjoy [LUNCHTIME!
 Food Truck](/trucks/) offerings from 11am – 2pm every Tuesday, Wednesday, and Thursday in Grand Park.

 ## When